Can classical theories of gravity produce entanglement?: Acknowledgements

 \section{Acknowledgements}

-We thank Sandro Donadi for discussions and acknowledge financial support from the University of Trieste, INFN and the EIC Pathfinder project QuCoM (GA No. 101046973).
-A.B. also acknowledges financial support from the PNRR MUR project PE0000023-NQSTI.
+The authors thank S. Donadi for discussions, and C. Karapoulitidis, V. Fragkos, K. Beyer, I. Pikovski for identifying an error in the previous version of the manuscript, which has been corrected.
+The authors acknowledge financial support from the University of Trieste, INFN and the EIC Pathfinder project QuCoM (GA No. 101046973). \begin{widetext}